OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Ed-Fi/Readme.md

-## How to contribute  - TO-DO AYUNA
+## How to contribute

 The OEA Ed-Fi Data Integration Module [welcomes contributions](https://github.com/microsoft/OpenEduAnalytics/blob/main/docs/license/CONTRIBUTING.md).

 This module was co-developed by [EdGraph](https://edgraph.com/) and Microsoft [Open Education Analytics](https://openeducationanalytics.org/).

+The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/), with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

 [EdGraph](https://edgraph.com/) is a platform for aggregating data from various systems into a unified operational datastore, aligned with the Ed-Fi standard.